m0ty/bible-io-package-rs/README.md

 ```

 Top-level fields identify the translation.
 Each entry in `books` uses a book abbreviation (e.g., `"gn"`) and contains a `name` and a `chapters` array, where each chapter is a list of verse strings.

+Check https://github.com/m0ty/bible-io-json repository for ready to use bible .json files.

 ## Examples